At a Glance

 - Nothing changes about how vendors invoice us or get paid.
 This is on top of the relationship, not a replacement.

 The buyer's direct email is on the signature so vendors know who to reach for relationship questions.
-Replies route through our system so the conversation is searchable and the buyer doesn't drown — but the buyer is always copied.
+Replies route through the system so the conversation is searchable and the buyer doesn't drown — but the buyer is always copied.

 Before anything goes out to vendors, your team reviews the credit memos in your portal.
 You can spot-check the math on any vendor, void any memo that doesn't look right, or hold one back for review.
 When you're satisfied, you click Send to Vendor on each one (or in bulk).